-Similar to the stocked standard products, members of construction supply chains for make-to-order standard/configurable products include foremen in the construction site, subcontractors, distributors, and manufacturers.
-Figure 8 and Figure 9 show the SCOR Level 1 model and the SCOR Level 2 model, respectively, for a typical construction supply chain for make-to-order standard/configurable products.
+Similar to the stocked standard products, members of construction supply chains for make-toorder standard/configurable products include foremen in the construction site, subcontractors, distributors, and manufacturers.
+Figure 7 shows the SCOR Level 2 model for a typical construction supply chain for make-to-order standard/configurable products.
 Normally, the products can be delivered directly from the manufacturers to either the construction site or the subcontractors' warehouses.
 On the other hand, procurement directly to manufacturers is not allowed in general.
 Distributors serve as a middleman between subcontractors and manufacturers, coordinating the procurement, production, and delivery in the supply chain.
-Besides the distributors, some subcontractors also communicate actively with their manufacturers to check the production and to schedule the delivery (the communication channels are shown as the information links with asterisks in Figure 9).
+Besides the distributors, some subcontractors also communicate actively with their manufacturers to check the production and to schedule the delivery (the communication channels are shown as the information links with asterisks in Figure 7).
 By communicating directly with the manufacturers, subcontractors can be less vulnerable to supply chain risk because they can notice any material delay or shortage and mitigate the impact at an early stage.